-ORDER MODULE
+MODULE NAME: ORDER

 The order module is used to place orders for commodities that are required in the facility.
 There are two types of orders:

-Routine order – Which happens once every month (and is the default type of order)
+Routine order – Which is placed once every month (and is the default type of order) or a different period based on commodity-specific ordering frequency

-Emergency order – Which happens once the stock on hand of a commodity falls below a threshold level.
+Emergency order – Which can be placed if the stock on hand of a commodity falls below the minimum stock level or proactively by the user based on other specific reasons.

 On the home page, select the ‘Order’ module by tapping the Order button.
 This will take you to a screen similar to the one below where you will enter the details of the commodities that you are ordering.